rperper/lsnode/README.md

 - Name: Enter any memorable name, but a common one is `lsnode_start`
 - Address: Enter a UDS file name in a directory that the Litespeed user has access to and is appropriate.
-It must be in the format `uds://directories/file` An example would be `uds://tmp/lshttpd/lsnode1.sock`
+It must be in the format `uds://directories/file` An example would be `uds://tmp/lshttpd/lsnode1.sock`  The older configuration requires that this field be http or https.
+If the configuration can't be saved and an error displayed, enter a temporary value with an http prefix and later edit the httpd_config.xml file and update the *address* configuration value manually.
+The correct value will be displayed the next time the screen is updated.
 - Max Connections:  Enter any non-zero number which would be appropriate for the maximum number of connections.
 The sample uses **35**.
 - Environment: There are three environment variables that need to be set to run